Grouper/Homework/README.md

 ## Sneaking from Word to Word

-Find a path from one word to another.
-A step is defined as an alteration of a single letter in the word that produces another valid word
+_Find a path from one word to another.
+A step is defined as a change of a single letter in the word that produces another valid word._

 For example: